farz1313/Portfolio/README.md

 * **R libraries used:** Plotly, Renv, Dplyr, Tidyverse, Ggalt
 * **Input:**  Country, Year, Happiness Score, Regions
 * **Output:** Happines trend during Covid.
+* **Key Insight:** There was significant dip in happiness levels across the globe when Covid struck and it didn't go back to original levels in 2021.
   ![Top and bottom 10 happiest countries](000006.png)
   ![Boxplot-Happiness score across 2019, 2020 and 2021](000008.png)
   ![Dumbbleplot-Happiness score across 2019, 2020 and 2021](000007.png)